mckravchyk/electron-ipc-extended/README.md

 npm install electron-ipc-extended --save
 ```

+## Features

+- Refactor fearlessly with type-safety added to IPC calls
+- Invoke and await commands from the main process to the renderer
+- Set up multiple instances that can be cleaned up independently
+- New call action type that sits between an event and a command (an unawaitable command)

 ## Example

-This examples demonstrates awaitable renderer commands and initialization of RendererIpc in a *trusted* renderer that has nodeIntegration disabled (if the renderer is not trusted, RendererIpc should not leave the preload script!).
+This simplified example demonstrates awaitable renderer commands and initialization of RendererIpc.

 *main.ts*
 ```ts